Eunyn/ChatterKeep/README.md

 1. Exporting Conversations:
    - Open the ChatGPT interface in your browser.
    - Start a conversation with ChatGPT.
-   - Above the text input window, you will see four buttons: PDF, Markdown, Text, and Upload.
+   - Above the plugin window, you will see four buttons: PDF, Markdown, Text, and Upload.
    - Click on the desired format button (PDF, Markdown, or Text) to save the conversation in the corresponding format to your local computer.
    - The file will be downloaded to your default download location.
 2. Uploading Files: